curs_getstr.3x - Man Page

 Notes

-Any of these functions other than wgetnstr may be macros.
+All of these functions except wgetnstr may be implemented as macros.

-Using getstr, mvgetstr, mvwgetstr, or wgetstr to read a line that overflows the array pointed to by str causes undefined results.
-The use of getnstr, mvgetnstr, mvwgetnstr, or wgetnstr, respectively, is recommended.
+Use of getstr, mvgetstr, mvwgetstr, or wgetstr to read input that overruns the buffer pointed to by str causes undefined results.
+Use their n-infixed counterpart functions instead.

 Portability

-X/Open Curses, Issue 5 (2007) stated that these functions “read at most n bytes” but did not state whether the terminating NUL is counted in that limit.
-X/Open Curses, Issue 7 (2009) changed that to say they “read at most n-1 bytes” to allow for the terminating NUL.
-As of 2018, some implementations count it, some do not:
+X/Open Curses Issue 5 (2007) stated that these functions “read at most n bytes” but did not state whether the terminating null character counted toward that limit.
+X/Open Curses Issue 7 (2009) changed that to say they “read at most n-1 bytes” to allow for the terminating null character.
+As of 2018, some implementations count it, some do not.

-In SVr4 curses, a negative value of n tells wgetnstr to assume that the caller's buffer is large enough to hold the result, i.e., to act like wgetstr.
-X/Open Curses does not mention this (or anything related to negative or zero values of n), however most implementations use the feature, with different limits:
+In SVr4 curses, a negative n tells wgetnstr to assume that the caller's buffer is large enough to hold the result; that is, the function then acts like wgetstr.
+X/Open Curses does not mention this behavior (or anything related to nonpositive n values), however most curses libraries implement it.
+Most implementations nevertheless enforce an upper limit on the count of bytes they write to the destination buffer str.

 See Also